NaCI/Kotlin_Android_Tutorials/dependencyInjectionUdemyClass/NOTES.md

 It's complex to achieve this larger scale structure.
 That's why we use frameworks to integrate dependency injection.
 DIAP is not equal to fundamental techniques.
 It's much more.

+According to DIAP our application should be seperated into two disjoint sets:

+- Construction set (classes needs to be alive for functional sets work properly)

+- Functional set

+- Integration logic between these two sets

 ## Law of Demeter

 Class dependencies must be higher level.
 It means don't involve some unrelated classes to obtain dependencies.